rootcanopy/Awesome-Reads/README.md

 # **Awesome-Reads** [books(./static/images/book-clipart.png)]

-This project is aimed at anyone who enjoys reading and talking about what they have read, viewing books and saving them in a collection for future use, meeting new and interesting people who have read the same book as them, reviewing books, finding new books and Authors, reading qoutes from books they are interested in.
+This project is aimed at anyone who enjoys reading and talking about what they have read, viewing & reviewing books, saving them in a library/list for future use, meeting new and interesting people who have read the same book as them, finding new books and Authors, reading qoutes from books they are interested in.

 ## **UX**